WHK102/apk-package-detector/readme.md

 [![Donaciones](https://img.shields.io/badge/Donate-PayPal-blue.svg)](https://paypal.me/whk102)

-APK Package Detector is a tool for **pentesters**, get the most common compilation and security properties of different types of files.
+APK Package Detector is a tool for **pentesters**, get the most common compilation and security properties of APK types of files.

-*It does not require installing Java, SDK, external applications or packages with additional binaries.*
+*It does not require installing Java, SDK or external applications.*

 ## Requirements